 The show’s setting was, like the title implied, in a suburban setting north of New York.
 And, as weird as it is to imagine such a concept, the show wasn’t supposed to include Willis.
 In that case, we wonder what Arnold’s catchphrase would have been?

-Alan Thicke Sang and Co-Wrote the Funky Theme Song
+Alan Thicke Co-Wrote the Funky Theme Song

 Growing Pains’ dad, Alan Thicke, co-wrote Diff’rent Strokes’ catchy tune with his wife, Gloria Loring.
-“It don’t matter that you got not a lot, so what?” he sang over a groovy rhythm.
+“It don’t matter that you got not a lot, so what?” the lyrics sang over a groovy rhythm.
 Thicke and his wife also worked together on the theme song for a spinoff of Facts of Life.

 The successful song composer created several unforgettable tunes, including music for The Wizard of Odds, The Joker’s Wild, and Wheel of Fortune.
 He passed away in 2016 at the age of 69 after suffering a heart attack.
 His great works will forever remain in fans’ hearts.